jakeyap/pytorch/readme.md

-This is a repo for pytorch experiments
+# Repo for pytorch experiments

+## Tensors
+Show how to manipulate data structures

+## BERT
+Show example of loading pre trained model &